-Evidence of this occurred when different types of calls were played back to an experimental group of vervet monkeys start making alarm calls when they are only a few days old.
+Evidence of this occurred when different types of calls were played back to an experimental group of vervet monkeys, showing that vervet monkeys can make and interpret predator-specific calls.
+Infant vervet monkeys start making alarm calls when they are only a few days old.
 Of particular interest is how this behaviour develops over time.